gibber-cc/tidal.pegjs/README.markdown

 ## More about PEGs and musical programming languages
 Graham Wakefield and Charlie Roberts ran [a workshop on using PEGs to create musical programming languages](http://worldmaking.github.io/workshop_nime_2017/); check it out for more about how PEGs work and tutorials on creating your own mini-languages.

+## Credits
+This library is developed by Charlie Roberts and Mariana Pachon Puentes.